EPCCed/2023-09-06-rse-singularity/_episodes/singularity-gettingstarted.md

 When you run a container from a Singularity container image using the `singularity run` command, the container runs the default run script that is embedded within the container image.
 This is a shell script that can be used to run commands, tools or applications stored within the container image on container startup.
 We can inspect the container image's run script using the `singularity inspect` command:

 ~~~
-$ singularity inspect -r lolcow.sif
+$ singularity inspect -r hello-world.sif
 ~~~
 {: .language-bash}

-This shows us the script within the `lolcow.sif` image configured to run by default when we use the `singularity run` command.
+This shows us the script within the `hello-world.sif` image configured to run by default when we use the `singularity run` command.

 ## Running specific commands within a container

 We now know that we can use the `singularity inspect` command to see the run script that a container is configured to run by default.
 What if we want to run a different command within a container?

 If we know the path of an executable that we want to run within a container, we can use the `singularity exec` command.
-For example, using the `lolcow.sif` container that we've already pulled from Singularity Hub, we can run the following within the `test` directory where the `lolcow.sif` file is located:
+For example, using a container based on the lightweight Alpine Linux distribution which we can pull from Docker Hub we can run the following to first create a Singularity container image file from the image on Docker Hub and then print a message from a running container:

 ~~~
+singularity pull alpine.sif docker://alpine
-singularity exec lolcow.sif /bin/echo Hello World!
+singularity exec alpine.sif echo "Hello, world"
 ~~~
 {: .language-bash}

 ~~~
-Hello World!
+Hello, world
 ~~~
 {: .output}

-Here we see that a container has been started from the `lolcow.sif` image and the `/bin/echo` command has been run within the container, passing the input `Hello World!`.
+Here we see that a container has been started from the `alpine.sif` image and the `echo` command has been run within the container, passing the input `Hello, world`.
 The command has echoed the provided input to the console and the container has terminated.

 Note that the use of `singularity exec` has overriden any run script set within the image metadata and the command that we specified as an argument to `singularity exec` has been run instead.

 > ## Basic exercise: Running a different command within the "hello-world" container
 >
-> Can you run a container based on the `lolcow.sif` image that *prints the current date and time*?
+> Can you run a container based on the `alpine.sif` image that *prints the current date and time*?
 >
 > > ## Solution
 > >
 > > ~~~
-> > singularity exec lolcow.sif /bin/date
+> > singularity exec alpine.sif /bin/date
 > > ~~~
 > > {: .language-bash}
 > >